chriszimmerman/book-notes/kubernetes_up_and_running/ch2.md

-# Chapter 2 - Docker Image format
+# Chapter 2 - Creating and Running Containers

+*Container image* - binary package that encapsulates all of the files necessary to run a program inside of an OS container

+Container registries store images

+Docker filesystem

 Overlay filesystem - each layer adds, removes, or modifies files from the preceding layer in the filesystem